mayooresan/Android-TamilUtil/README.md

 ﻿Android-TamilUtil
 =================

-This library can be used to convert Unicode string to Bamini, Anjal, TAB, TAM and TSCII.
+Most of the pre ICS Android devices do not support Unicode Tamil.
+As the result, TypeFace is used with non-unicode fonts to display Tamil in Android applications.
+Often contents available in UTF-8 as Unicode is the universal standard now.
+This library will help you to covert Unicode string to non-unicode string with just few lines of code.

+Following are the supported encodings
+1. Bamini
+2. Anjal
+3. TAB
+4. TAM
+5. TSCII

 Steps to use this library.